 Rather than relying on a one-size-fits-all approach, try to understand what works for your team.
 There are different training formats.
 To find which works best for your team, mix various training formats such as:

-Workshops and webinars: Conduct webinars and workshops to help your team develop a better understanding of federal audits and proactive measures to mitigate compliance risks.
+Workshops and webinars: Hold webinars and workshops.
+They help your team understand federal audits and learn ways to reduce compliance risks.

 Online courses: Leverage platforms offering HR audits training for structured, self-paced learning.

-Ongoing education: Provide regular updates on new changes through newsletters or short sessions, so that the team will stay updated on current rules and regulations.
+Ongoing education: Send regular updates on changes through newsletters or short sessions.
+This way, the team stays informed about current rules and regulations.

 STEP 5: Create and maintain audit response protocols